ekataglobal/solrcloud_manager/README.md

 Provides a method of doing **cross cluster** bulk data deployment.
 Several caveats:

 1. The collection MUST exist in both clusters.
-1. The collections in each cluster MUST have the same number of slices - hashing MUST be identical.
+1. The collections in each cluster MUST have the same number of slices.
+Hashing MUST be identical, and there's no check for this!
 1. The collection you're copying into should be empty - if it isn't, solr may silently decide a slice is newer than the data you're trying to copy, and fail to do so.
+1. Don't forget to hard-commit on the cluster you're copying from before you start

 TODO: